alexandraolariu/PythonProjects/README.md

 Disk Usage: Reports the percentage of used space on a specified disk partition (defaults to C:/ on Windows-like systems).

 Timestamped Logs: Each status report is timestamped for easy tracking.

+**---------------PROJECT 3--------------**

+**Simple Network Monitor**

+This is a very basic Python script designed to periodically check the reachability of specified hosts (using ping) and the status of designated TCP ports.
+It's intended as a straightforward example of network monitoring fundamentals.

+_Features_

+Host Reachability Check: Uses the system's ping command to determine if a host is online.

+TCP Port Status Check: Attempts to connect to specified TCP ports to see if they are open.

+Periodic Monitoring: Runs checks at a configurable interval.

+Console Output: Prints real-time status updates directly to the terminal.

+Simple & Self-Contained: All logic is in a single Python file with hardcoded targets for ease of use.